-§ 8-12 Recommendations.
+§ 8-[12]14 Recommendations.

-- A. After a complete review of the Police Department investigation of a written complaint, the CPCRB shall confer and vote on whether to find the complaint [or allegation either] substantiated, [or] unsubstantiated, [or] unfounded, exonerated or that no finding can be issued. - B. If the CPCRB believes further investigation is required, the [Chair] Corporation Counsel shall communicate the [Board's] CPCRB's recommendations regarding further investigation to the Chief. - C. The Chief [may] either may direct [conduct] the further investigation [suggested] recommended by the CPCRB or advise the CPCRB [no later than the next scheduled meeting] no later than three business days following receipt of the CPCRB's recommendation that no additional investigation will be [taking place] undertaken.
-The Chief and the CPCRB shall act in a timely manner to ensure that a recommendation is made within the applicable statute of limitations. - D. If the Chief declines to direct the requested further investigation [further investigate], the CPCRB may proceed to vote [on a recommendation] that the complaint is substantiated, unsubstantiated, unfounded, exonerated or that no finding can be made or decline to do so on grounds of insufficient investigation.
-In the event that the CPCRB declines to vote on grounds of insufficient investigation, the Village Board shall be so advised.
+- A. After a complete review of the Police Department investigation of a written complaint, and, where applicable the review by the assigned Civilian Investigator the CPCRB shall confer and vote on whether to find the allegations in the complaint [or allegation either] Substantiated, [or] Unsubstantiated, [or] Unfounded, that the complained of Police Department member is Exonerated or that No Finding can be issued. - B. If the CPCRB and/or the assigned Civilian Investigator believe [believes] further investigation is [required] necessary, the Chair shall communicate the [Board's] [recommendations] request regarding further investigation to the Chief of Police and the Corporation Counsel.
+This additional investigation may include members of the CPCRB with the assistance of the assigned Civilian Investigator interviewing the complainant, complainant's witnesses and involved police personnel. - C. The Chief of Police [may either] may direct [conduct] the further investigation [suggested] requested by the CPCRB and/or the assigned Civilian Investigator or advise the CPCRB, assigned Civilian Investigator and Corporation Counsel [no later than the next scheduled meeting] no later than three business days following receipt of the request for additional investigation that no additional investigation will be [taking place] undertaken by the Police Department.
+The Chief of Police and the CPCRB shall act in a timely manner to ensure that a recommendation is made within the applicable statute of limitations. - D. If the Chief declines to direct the requested further investigation [further investigate], the CPCRB may proceed to vote [on a recommendation] that the complaint is made or decline to do so on grounds of insufficient investigation.
+In the event that the CPCRB declines to vote on grounds of insufficient investigation, [the Village Board shall be so advised.] the CPCRB may request that a Civilian Investigator be appointed to conduct the requested investigation, review the Police Department investigation and provide a report to the CPCRB.
+The process for the retention of a Civilian Investigator is detailed in section 8-13D.